NAMAN3342/project-neuro/ELECTRODE_PLACEMENT.md

 # EEG Electrode Placement Guide

+> **Prototype Note**: This guide details manual electrode placement for the **Project Neuro Hardware Prototype**.
+The final commercial headset features a fixed-array design that automatically aligns with these 10-20 system coordinates.

 ## International 10-20 System

 ### For Alpha Wave Detection (8-13 Hz) - Eyes Closed Response